apache/fluo-website/pages/related-projects.md

 This page list external projects that build on Apache Fluo and may be useful.
 These projects are not necessarily affiliated with or endorsed by the [Apache Software Foundation][asf].
-If you would like to add a project to this list, please open an issue or submit a pull request [on Github][web-ghr].
+If you would like to add a project to this list, please open an issue or submit a pull request [on GitHub][web-ghr].

 ### Projects Using Fluo